Skip to Content

 Family Law Attorneys for Unmarried Couples in Washington

-Making the decision to end a long-term relationship is never easy, regardless of your marital status.
+Deciding to end a long-term relationship is never easy, regardless of your marital status.
 Over the years, unmarried couples have begun to encounter many of the same legal issues experienced by divorcing married couples.
 Today, various laws and legal techniques exist to address these issues for both heterosexual and same-sex unmarried couples.

 At McKinley Irvin, our team of family lawyers is prepared to help unmarried couples in Seattle and throughout Washington deal with the following legal matters: